SheetalMaurya/MvvmCross-Wiki/View-Model-Lifecycle.md

 ##Overriding CIRS.

 If you don't like this `CIRS` (Construction-Init-ReloadState-Start) flow for building your ViewModels, then the good news is that you can easily override the `ViewModelLocator` within v3, just as you could within earlier MvvmCross versions.
 For more on this see LINK-TODO

+#ViewModel Deactivation, Activation and Destruction

+Monitoring other View/ViewModel lifecycle event across multiple platforms is fairly tricky, especially once developers start experimenting beyond the 'basic' presentation models and start using tabs, splitviews, popups, flyouts, etc

+For most viewmodels, it's common to not try to monitor other lifecyle events.
+This is OK since most viewmodels don't perform any actions and don't consume any resources when the view is not present - so these can just be left to be garbage collected when the system needs the memory back.

+For ViewModels which consume low-intensity resources - like timer ticks - then these can generally use the `MvxMessenger` to connect the ViewModel to those resources.
+This messenger uses **weak referencing** by default and itself sends out subscription change messages when clients subscribe/unsubscribe.
+Using this method, a developer can allow the background resources to monitor whether the viewmodels are in memory (and referenced by views) - and so the background resources can manage themselves.

+For those rare situations where resource monitoring is actively needed - e.g. for the `SpheroViewModel` which needs to maintain an active BlueTooth SPP channel - then it is possible to implement a custom interface on the ViewModel - e.g. `IActiveViewModel` - and this interface can be called from each of the views on each of the client platforms.

+Generally this involves being hooked up from ViewDidAppear/Disappear on iOS, OnNavigatedTo/From on Windows, and OnRestart/Pause on Android, although this may vary depending on the exact presentation of your views (eg whether they are whole pages, tabs, flyouts, etc).